Aggregate-Intellect/maven-course/assignments/week_01/README.md

 # Assignment 1: LangGraph Demo Agent

 Welcome to Assignment 1 of your course.
-In this assignment, you will be working with a LangGraph demo agent.
+The primary objective of this assignment is to ensure that you successfully set up all the essential tools required for the various assignments and team projects you will encounter throughout the course.
+These tools include LangGraph, Docker, and OpenAI, among others.
+In this assignment, you will be creating a LangGraph demo agent.
 Follow the instructions below to set up your environment and get started with the assignment.

 ## Directory Structure